© 2026 - Octane Automotive BV

 Number of previous owners, geographic distribution (Italian, American, Asian ownership history), and any period photos or club certificates.
 For the Testarossa, provenance is a strong selling point.

 Full restoration or originality preserved.
-A Testarossa in concours-restored condition with factory documentation can command a significant premium over an unverified example.
+A Testarossa in concours-restored condition with documentation can command a significant premium over an unverified example.

 Submit your car and our team will review it within 48 hours